makinen/common_wild_detector/README.md

-A script which detects common wild oats from aerial images of oat fields.
+A Python script which detects common wild oats from aerial images of oat fields.
 The algorithm is based on region growing which adds to the growing region its neighbour pixels if they satisfy a membership criterion.